Trump quotes about Andrew Jackson and the Civil War

 Share via Email

 WASHINGTON — Speaking to The Washington Examiner reporter Salena Zito last week, President Trump made some puzzling claims about President Andrew Jackson, who died 16 years before the outbreak of the Civil War.
-An audio excerpt from the interview was played Monday on Zito's show on Sirius XM radio.
-The full exchange:
+The interview was for Monday's edition of "Main Street Meets the Beltway" on Sirius XM radio, which posted an excerpt on Twitter.
+The exchange:

 TRUMP: They said my campaign is most like, my campaign and win was most like Andrew Jackson with his campaign.
 And I said, "When was Andrew Jackson?"
 It was 1828.
 That's a long time ago.
 That's Andrew Jackson.
 And he had a very, very mean and nasty campaign.
 Because they said this was the meanest and the nastiest.
 And unfortunately it continues.